PrinsFrank/standards/README.md

 ## Country Calling Codes (ITU-T E.164)

 Country calling codes are quite straight forward.
-One Exception is that the +1 prefix is used across a lot of countries, and there is no standard for sub numbering plans.
+One Exception is that the +1 prefix is used across a lot of countries, and there is no standard for sub-numbering plans.

 | Key                        | InternationalCallPrefix |
 |----------------------------|-------------------------|